TosbackCgusBridge-Bot/CGUs-versions/Bravotv/Privacy Policy.md

     *   Watch What Happens Live

     What's On Tonight
-    *   9:00 PM NEW JERSEY SOCIAL.
+    *   New 9:00 PM The Real Housewives of New York CityEp 20: Reunion Part II
-    *   New 10:00 PM The Real Housewives of New JerseyEp 23: Reunion Part 3
+    *   10:00 PM The Real Housewives of New York CityEp 20: Reunion Part II
-    *   New 11:00 PM Watch What Happens LiveMario Lopez &.
-Melissa GorgaSee All Shows » See Full Schedule »
+    *   New 11:00 PM Watch What Happens LiveJill ZarinSee All Shows » See Full Schedule »
 *   People &.
 Blogs

     *   Read The Dish's Latest Post Melissa Gorga's 'I Just Wanna' Video!